SUPPLEMENT TO DEFENDANT’S PREVIOUS

 conditions and endangered the defendant’s life, all for the unspoken goal

-is probably less than 90 minutes for Defendant, Defendant urges that the
+element is probably less than 90 minutes for Defendant, Defendant urges

-time element is irrelevant in his case, and that no time period should be
+that the time element is irrelevant in his case, and that no time period

-tolerated in this case due to the life threatening conditions created by
+should be tolerated in this case due to the life threatening conditions created

-for law enforcement to create and / or maintain every danger, delay and inconvenience
+incentive for law enforcement to create and / or maintain every danger, delay

-that arises in these charades because it has the additional effect of coercing
+and inconvenience that arises in these charades because it has the additional

 3: THE EXPERT IS A REAL DOG